Skip to content

 View the full example.

-Creates a router that serves static files from the public folder in a bucket.
+Creates a router that serves static files from the public folder of a given bucket.

 sst.config.ts